djkato/saleor-apps-rs/README.md

     driver: bridge
 ```

-and set all necessary env variables in `app-simple-gateway.env` according to the `env.example` file.
+and set all necessary env variables according to the `env.example` file.

 # Using this repo